 Marty Frame is a licensed physical therapist who has spent most of her career working with patients with industrial injuries.
 She has extensive experience in functional capacity evaluations, work hardening/conditioning and ergonomics.
-She has worked on site with patient treatment and injury prevention at Fortune 500 companies including Frito Lay Inc, Siemens, Ford, Lockheed and MeadWestvaco, in addition to many smaller employers in the greater Atlanta area.
+She has worked on-site with patient treatment and injury prevention at Fortune 500 companies including Frito Lay Inc, Siemens, Ford, Lockheed, MeadWestvaco and Cenveo in addition to many smaller employers in the greater Atlanta area.

 MODULE 1: BASICS

 - Work station components that effect employee comfort and safety

 - Engineering solutions to decrease fatigue and risk of injury

 - Work postures for sit, stand and adjustable workstations

 - Factors to consider with hand tool selection and adaptions

 - Lifting and carrying, moving product, overreaching and work environment